reg-repo/LATO/examples_in_prompt.md

 ## Few-shot
 ```
 Input:
-When the device powers on, it should first perform SIM card authentication to verify the SIM card’s validity and legitimacy.
-If the SIM card is invalid or unrecognized, prompt the user and block further operations.
+When the device powers on, it should first perform user account authentication to verify the user account’s validity and legitimacy.
+If the user account is invalid or unrecognized, prompt the user and block further operations.
 After authentication succeeds, the device should initiate a multi-factor authentication flow (such as password, fingerprint, facial recognition), requiring at least two authentication methods to pass according to the user’s configured security level.
 Each authentication step should include timeout and error-handling mechanisms; if multiple authentication failures occur (e.g., more than 3 times), the device should lock the user’s account and issue a warning notification.
 Upon successful authentication, the device should log detailed information about the authentication event—including timestamp, authentication method, and result—for subsequent security review and log analysis.
 The device should periodically re-verify the user’s identity, especially when detecting anomalous behavior or prolonged inactivity, to ensure continuous security.

 Please generate the PlantUML code for the activity diagram based on the above requirements.
 Output the result directly without explanation.

 Output:
 start
-  :Perform SIM card authentication;
+  :Perform user account authentication;
-  if (SIM card valid?) then (yes)
+  if (user account valid?) then (yes)
      :Initiate multi-factor authentication;
      :Select authentication methods;
 	 repeat